Update a client workspace’s have list without actually copying any files.

 p4 sync-f of the same file revisions that were originally flushed.

-Unfortunately, this is not a complete remedy, because any file revisions that were deleted from the have list by
+Unfortunately, this is not a complete fix, because any file revisions that were deleted from the have list by

-p4 flushwill remain in the client workspace even after the
+p4 flushremain in the client workspace even after

-p4 sync-f.
-In this case, you will need to manually remove deleted file revisions from the client workspace.
+p4 sync-f has run.
+In this case, you need to manually remove deleted file revisions from the client workspace.

 Ten users at the same site need to set up new, identical client workspaces from the same depot at a remote location over a slow link.
-The standard method calls for each user to run identical
+Typically, each user would run identical

 p4 synccommands, but if bandwidth is limited, there’s a faster way: